zwiebus/js-music-player/README.md

 ## Running the player

 The music player can be run on any modern browser by opening the index.html file.
+You can also open the player in a small new window, as shown in start.html.
-The player can easily be integrated into your website — just remember to add the stylesheets and jquery's source (if not present) to the head section!
+The player can easily be integrated into your website - just remember to add the stylesheets and jquery's source (if not present) to the head section!
 Further information is included in the form of comments in the files.

 ## Adding more tracks